aka Miniature JWS

 You may also adding your own socket factory implementations.
 See the packaged socket factories as a reference implementation.

 Starting from 1.30 Socket Factory concept was replaced by Acceptor.
-It allowed to use Selector based processing requests with 10% improved performance.
-Four concrete Acceptor implementations are available:
+It allowed to use Selector based processing requests with 10% improved performance and required for websocket.
+Five concrete Acceptor implementations are available:

 The author appreciates if you can share own implementations of Acceptor.